syncfusion-content/maui-docs/MAUI/ImageEditor/crop.md

 To crop an image in an elliptical format you can use the [ImageCropType.Ellipse](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.ImageEditor.ImageCropType.html#Syncfusion_Maui_ImageEditor_ImageCropType_Ellipse) crop type.
 This allows for free-style cropping in an elliptical shape.

 The following code shows cropping an image in elliptical format.

 {% tabs %}
 {% highlight C# tabtitle="C#" %}

-imageEditor.Crop(ImageCropType.Ellipse);
+this.imageEditor.Crop(ImageCropType.Ellipse);

 {% endhighlight %}
 {% endtabs %}